Why Should a Christian Study the Law?

 Although minimum requirements for GPA and LSAT scores vary with individual law schools, realistic expectations for consideration of admission demand that the prospective law student earn a minimum GPA of at least 3.25 (B-/B) and a minimum score on the LSAT in the low 150s (out of 180).
 Of course, the higher these scores, the greater one's choices for law school; competitive law schools expect minimum LSAT scores in the mid-to-high 160s.
 As a reference, the 50th percentile in the 2010-2011 testing year was a GPA around 3.4 and an LSAT score of 152 (of those taking the test; the median for those entering law school was even higher).

 Students should also consult the annually published Official Guide to U.S. Law Schools, which contains a description of all American Bar Association (ABA) approved law schools, including GPA and LSAT profiles of the most recent class admitted.
-The ABA also maintains a website with links to law schools (see listing at end of pamphlet).
 Copies of the guidebook are available for perusal from the Center for Calling and Career or the pre-law advisor, Dr. Richard R. Follett.
 All pre-law students are encouraged to contact Professor Follett for further information.